PraxTube/work-hours-generator/README.md

 # Work Hours Generator

-Generate random work hours in a given time frame and output the result in a xlsx file.
+Generate random work hours from a given start date to an end date output the result in a xlsx file.

 ## Table of Contents